 The Growth of our Community

-Our community was founded in order to serve this growing Movement.
-The form of life, structure, values and goals of our Institute unfolded gradually from inspirations received from individuals and the community as such.
+The Schoenstatt Sisters community was founded in order to serve this growing Movement.
+It’s form of life, structure, values and goals unfolded gradually from inspirations received from individuals and the community as such.
 Father Kentenich worked creatively with these ideas, which led to even further development.
 In those early years, the community was blessed with rapid growth as many young women found their calling within its ranks.